kgpp34/DLUTTreeHole/README.md

 # DLUTTreeHole
-A TreeHole for DaLian University of Technology，we aim to provide a platform for students to express their option
+A TreeHole for DaLian University of Technology，we aim to provide a platform for students with expressing their options

-In this project，we have used the following technology stack：
+In this project，we have used the following technology stacks：

 > Backend
 - Language：Go 1.13.8